pascalvgemert/jquery-analytics-event-tracking/README.md

 * -focus `.track-focus` - tracks event on focus
 * -blur `.track-blur` - tracks event on blur
 * -mouseover `.track-mouseover` - tracks event on mouseover
+* -change `.track-change` - tracks event on change
+* -completed `.track-completed` - tracks event on blur event when a value is set

 Dependencies
 ------------